VK180/Collaborative-Whiteboard-with-Real-time-drawing/README.md

 A full-stack web application that provides a real-time, multi-user collaborative whiteboard experience.
 Users can create public or private rooms, draw together, and communicate via chat.
 The application is built with the MERN stack (MongoDB, Express, React, Node.js) and utilizes WebSockets for instantaneous communication.

-## ✨ Features
+##  Features

 *   **Instant Collaboration:** Draw, erase, and interact with others on a shared canvas in real time.
 *   **Flexible Room System:** Host open public boards (public rooms) where anyone can join with a username, or generate private rooms with unique links for secure collaboration.
 *   **Private Room Sharing:** When you create a private room, you can copy and share the room link with anyone.
 Anyone with the link can join the room by entering their username.
-*   **Interactive Drawing Tools:** Access a suite of tools including pencil, eraser, color picker, and adjustable line thickness for creative freedom.
+*   **Interactive Drawing Tools:** Access a suite of tools including pencil/pen, eraser, color picker, and adjustable line thickness for creative freedom.
 *   **Undo & Redo Support:** Effortlessly revert or reapply changes to your drawings, ensuring a smooth creative process.
 *   **Live User List:** Instantly see who is present in your room and track collaborators as they join or leave.
 *   **Active User Indicator:** In the user list, a green symbol appears beside the user who is currently drawing, writing, or performing an action on the whiteboard.
 This helps everyone see who is actively interacting with the board in real time.
-*   **Permission Management:** Room creators can assign or revoke editing rights, maintaining control over who can draw or view.
+*   **Permission Management:** Room creators can assign or revoke editing rights, maintaining control over who can edit or view.
 *   **Integrated Chat:** Communicate with collaborators through a built-in chat panel for seamless teamwork.
 *   **Persistent Sessions:** All board content, chat history, and user roles are saved in the database, so nothing is lost when you refresh or rejoin.
+*   **Save as PNG or PDF:** You can download your whiteboard as a PNG image or PDF file for easy sharing and record-keeping.

-## 🚀 Live Demo
+##  Live Demo

 **The application is live!
 Try it out here:**